aheci/git-workflows-pres/slides/00-intro/03-goals.md

 - Keep the playground clean: If you merge the branch, you delete the branch
 - Let your commit speak for itself - One message per feature before merged
 - Isolate changes - one feature per branch
-- Master is the bible - this is always a representation of what is live NOW.
+- Master is production - this is always a representation of what is live NOW.
 Deploying it should never introduce any unexpected features
 - Friends don't let friends overwrite each others code - QA builds are done from core-dev

 <div class="workflow-image">